jaxxstorm/katacoda-pulumi/introduction-to-pulumi-py/first-resource-python/5-run-docker-image.md

 Sometimes, we want to _export_ these outputs so that we can use them in other programs, like shell scripts.

-To do that, we'll use the javascript `export` keyword.
+To do that, we'll use `export`.
 Add the following to your Pulumi program

 <pre class="file" data-filename="my-first-app/__main__.py" data-target="append">
 pulumi.export("containerId", container.id)